From Human-in-the-Loop to Human-Above-the-Loop

 Performance ceiling AI quality ceiling Human judgment ceiling (higher for complex deals)

-What the Data Shows
+What the Data Shows in 2026

 How to Implement Human-Above-the-Loop in Three Phases